Code-Institute-Submissions/jtuck15-milestone-project-2/README.md

 - **CSS** - This was used to style the website
 - **[Bootstrap](https://getbootstrap.com/docs/3.3/)** - This was used to get the layout up and running quickly and also use grids to help with the responsive design
 - **[JavaScript](https://www.javascript.com/)** - This was used to build the functionality of the game
-- **[JQuery](https://jquery.com/)** - This was also used to build the functionality of the game and contribute to the fade effect on the round counter.
+- **[JQuery](https://jquery.com/)** - This was also used to build the functionality of the game and contribute to the fade effect on the round counter

 ## Testing